20.32 Revision

 • We now include …, which provides an overview of our overall approach, explaining how our main concepts were developed and what sources were considered in each step.

-• We further justified the exclusion of … from the scope, consistent with the Senior Editor’s recommendation.
+• We further justified the exclusion of … from the scope, which is consistent with the Senior Editor’s recommendation.

 • We updated the search for recent papers published in YYYY and extended the search parameters.